 The research claimed it could take another decade for Black applicants to have the same down payment as all applicants.

 Ten years?!
-That just shows how large the disparity is between Black people and other races when it comes to homeownership.
+That shows how large the disparity is between Black people and other races regarding homeownership.
 Assuming the proper effort is put in to ensure this gap decreases.

 More from Zillow on how insufficient credit affects mortgage denials:

 Access to traditional financial services is another source for the large discrepancy in down payments and mortgage access.
 As in prior years, insufficient credit remained the most common reason for Black mortgage denials in 2020 – more than 6% of Black applicants were denied based on credit history, the cause of more than a third (37%) of all Black mortgage denials.
 The relative lack of traditional financial services in primarily Black communities (along with primarily Latinx communities) is an important driver of the significant gap in credit history for Black applicants.
 A higher prevalence of nontraditional services (payday lenders etc) and fewer traditional services (like banks) contributes to poor credit health of entire communities, particularly communities of color.

 Bad credit equals a bad ownership rate.